Services · Site Selection + Feasibility

 Site selection built on operating variables, not listings

-A site decision is an operating decision.
-The building is the container; the location determines whether labor shows up, power energizes on schedule, freight moves at cost, and the entitlement calendar holds.
+A site decision is an operating decision, and the right one pays for itself for a decade: labor that shows up, power that energizes on schedule, freight that moves at cost, an entitlement calendar that holds.
+The building is the container; the location determines the rest.
 Site selection at Industrial Real Estate Advisors starts with the operation and works outward, which is why the process looks less like touring and more like feasibility.

 The Site Selection Framework